Why, where and how to share your teaching material.

 Where to share: Library for Learning

 You can share your course material on different platforms.
 You can use Youtube, Slideshare or Flickr to share videos, images and presentations.
 Or you can upload your material to an institutional website, like TU Delft OpenCourseWare and MIT OpenCourseWare.
-You can also use Open Digital Teaching Material platforms such as Wikiwijs and MERLOT II to upload and store your teaching material so that is can be freely used by others.
+You can also use Open Educational Resources platforms such as Wikiwijs and MERLOT II to upload and store your teaching material so that is can be freely used by others.

 The Library for Learning is a platform especially designed for Wageningen University teachers to find and share content.
 The portal already includes hundreds of teaching materials such as videos (knowledge clips (WUR-TV), practicumclips, videos from MOOCs), Master theses, e-modules, audioclips and infographics.
-If you want to share your teaching material, please contact the Library.
+Use the new upload feature of the Library for Learning to share your educational resources.

 How to share: license your work!